 Do these symptoms sound familiar?
 If you’re someone who struggles with symptoms of anxiety, you probably experience these kinds of feelings all too often.

 Anxiety is a version of the ‘fight or flight’ response.

 How does that work?
 Well, your amygdala can’t tell the difference between a physical threat (like a bus careering towards you) and an emotional threat (like when someone you care for makes a hurtful remark to you).

 And the really annoying thing is, all these physical changes can even happen with an imagined threat.
 Worrying about a future exam, or about your presentation at work being a disaster, could be enough to get your amygdala responding the same way as if a stray tiger had entered the room!

 Luckily, there’s a way that you can help yourself calm down when your stress hormones have been triggered.
 Another automatic bodily response can be helped to kick in: it’s sometimes called the ‘relaxation response’.
 Like ‘fight or flight’, this is hardwired into the brain – so you don’t need to believe it works, it just does.
 When the relaxation response kicks in, neurochemicals calm your heart rate, increase relaxing brain waves, and lower your blood pressure.
 You feel calmer and more settled.

 So how can you bring on the relaxation response?

 If your body is hypersensitive to the fight or flight response (i.e. if you’ve been suffering a lot with anxiety over time), developing a reliable relaxation response will probably take quite a lot of practice.

-Try a combination of these 8 ways to foster the relaxation response and reduce anxiety.8 ways to foster the relaxation response and reduce anxiety Click To Tweet
+A combination of these 8 ways may encourage the relaxation response and reduce anxiety8 ways to foster the relaxation response and reduce anxiety Click To Tweet

 2. Notice Your Feelings